|Teoria||10||I semestre||Maria Paola Bonacina, Massimo Merro|

 • Order, lattices, relations, fix-point theorems.
 Exercises.

-• Denotational Semantics of a C-like language.
+• Denotational Semantics of an imperative language.
 Exercises.

 • Program properties and specification languages (examples).
 Exercises.